-by one class Fifteen students expressed interest, about six students signed up for a sessions, and three students attended.
-All three students spoke positively about their pathway experience, even as each had good suggestions for improvement.
+positively about their pathway experience, even as each had good suggestions for improvement.
 Students understood that changing the Pathway course requirement would involve a lengthy process of Core Curriculum revisions, and thus not likely to happen in the short term.
 There was some conversation about how attention to diversity might be explicitly incorporated into the current Pathway model.
 Most of the other suggestions focused on intentionality-students being intentional in choosing a pathway that fits their interests and not waiting to choose a pathway, and faculty integrating reflective thinking about the pathways into classes and advising.
 The student input is important and helpful.
 All of these suggestions will communicated to the Pathways Working Group which will be formed this year to explore ways to improve the Pathways Core requirement within its current parameters.
+Any change in the Pathways Core requirement would need to be a part of a larger evaluation of the Core and proceed through the proper committee and governance processes.
 3. Develop Ethnic Studies and Women's and Gender Studies Department as standalone majors The Stand Alone Major discussion with Dean Tahmassebi has not yet occurred.
 Women's and Gender Studies appears to have progressed further towards the goal of a stand alone major.
-Ethnic Studies has begun their program review process.
-Women's and Gender Studies has submitted a proposal for a standalone major that was recommended by the Dean, Academic Affairs Committee, and Provost.
-It will be submitted for Trustee approval at the winter meeting in February.
-Women's and Gender Studies is content with remaining a program and does not wish to become a department.
-Ethnic Studies has also submitted a proposal for a stand-alone major.
-At the Board of Trustees meeting in February, the stand-alone major requests for Ethnic Studies and Women & Gender Studies was unanimously approved.
-Ethnic Studies has developed a formal proposal to become a full-fledged development and currently under review at the Dean's level.
-Similar to the stand-along major process, after In June 2016, the Board of Trustees approved departmental status for both Ethnic Studies and Women & Gender Studies.
-After the decisions of major in February, both programs submitted proposals that underwent the review process by the Dean, Academic Affairs, the Provost, President and then the full-board.
+Women's and Gender Studies has submitted a proposal for a stand-alone major that was recommended by the Dean, Academic Affairs Committee, and Provost.
+It will be submitted for Trustee approval At the Board of Trustees meeting in February, the stand-alone major requests for Ethnic Studies and Women & Gender Studies was unanimously approved.
+In June 2016, the Board of Trustees approved departmental status for both Ethnic Studies and Women & Gender Studies.
+After the decisions of major in Both Programs began school year as stand alone departments and Majors.
+New Tenure-Track line authorized for Ethnic Studies for the 2018-2019 academic year - search begins Summer 2017.